What is a Corn?

 What Causes Corns?

 The single largest cause of toe corns is ill-fitting shoes.
-Shoes that are too small, too tight, and/or have a narrow, elongated toe box result in extra pressure on the joints of toes where corns tend to develop.
-Other foot conditions such as bunions and hammertoe tend to increase the odds of developing corns due to over-compensating for pain which results in added pressure on the rest of the foot.
-Pre-existing foot deformities can also result in added pressure to an area of the foot and cause corns.
+Shoes that are too small, too tight, and/or have a narrow, elongated toe box, result in extra pressure on the joints of toes (where corns tend to develop).
+Other foot conditions such as bunions and hammertoe tend to increase the odds of developing corns due to over-compensating because of pain, resulting in added pressure on the rest of the foot.
+Pre-existing foot deformities can also result in added pressure to an area of the foot, causing corns.

 How to Treat Corns

-Our physicians at American Foot and Leg Specialists offer several options for treating corns.
+The physicians at American Foot & Leg Specialists offer several options for treating corns.
 The first assessment would be to make sure that you are wearing properly fitted shoes to reduce pressure on the joints, which would thereby reduce the occurrence of corns.
 Addressing this problem can be all it takes to get rid of the corns, oftentimes causing them to disappear within two weeks.
-It is sometimes necessary to take other measures.
+It is sometimes necessary to take other measures, however.
 Such measures include using medicated pads or salicylic acid that pares the corn.
-One can also use an exfoliating foot cream that can be applied to the corn.
-The foot cream can be applied liberally and worn overnight to moisten the hard corn which is then easier to remove with a coarse brush or towel.
-Patients with diabetes should allow one of our physicians at American Foot and Leg Specialist to evaluate and assess the condition accordingly.
+Patients can also apply an exfoliating foot cream to the corn.
+The foot cream can be applied liberally and worn overnight to moisten the hard corn, making it easier to remove.
+Patients with diabetes should allow one of our physicians at American Foot & Leg Specialists to evaluate and assess the condition accordingly.